Diversity in Development

 POSTGRADUATE ACCESS PROJECT

-Diversity in Development has successfully bid to convene a roundtable discussion on the barriers to socioeconomic inclusion in the sector at the 2026 DSA conference, to be held in Dublin in July 2026.
-Full details, including how to submit a paper can be found at Programme — Development Studies Association
+Diversity in Development has successfully bid to convene a roundtable discussion on the barriers to socioeconomic inclusion in the sector at the 2026 DSA conference, to be held in Dublin on the afternoon of Thursday July 9.

 POSTGRADUATE ACCESS PROJECT